indigo423/opennms.org/user/pages/05.blog/01.twio/2017-05-22-this-week-in-opennms/item.md

 ## OpenNMS Team Wins TeleManagement Forum's {open}:hack

   Craig Gallen and a team of students from Southampton Solent University won a contest to create a project collecting and aggregating smoke emissions data from ships collected by drones.
-You can [url=https://www.opennms.org/en/blog/2017-05-22-tmforum-winner]read the full writup here[/url], it looks like it was a pretty cool challenge.
+You can [read the full writup here](https://www.opennms.org/en/blog/2017-05-22-tmforum-winner), it looks like it was a pretty cool challenge.

 ## Upcoming Events and Appearances